-Next, click the Mail & FTP button under the Advanced tab to set the SMTP or FTP server settings for the DCS-5300G.
+Click the Network button under the Advanced tab to set the SMTP or FTP server settings for the DCS-2000.

 In this window, enter the settings for the SMTP or FTP server to which recorded snapshots will be sent.
-For detailed information about each setting, please refer to Configuration > Advanced > Mail & FTP in the section titled "Using the DCS-5300G With an Internet Browser" (page 42).
+For detailed information about each setting, please refer to Configuration > Advanced > Network (page 36) in the section titled "Using the DCS-2000 With an Internet Browser."
 Click the apply button when finished.